CodingSoot/modddels/docs/internal/architecture.md

 ## Modddel Pattern Matching

-The modddel pattern matching allow you to do pattern matching between the different case-modddels of a ssealed class.
+The modddel pattern matching (also called "case-modddels pattern matching") allow you to do pattern matching between the different case-modddels of a ssealed class.

 | Super-sealed class        | Case-modddels                             |
 | ------------------------- | ----------------------------------------- |